 This function returns the location of the current position of the pixel cursor (PC) or the current color source of the pixel cursor.
-The returned coordinate value is affected by scaling, and will return the scaled coordinate value.
+Note that RDOT does not return scaled coordinates.

 PRINT RDOT(0) Returns X position of PC

 PRINT RDOT(1) Returns Y position of PC